Demographics of the Democratic Party (United States): Lower income families

+Voters without college degrees

+Voters without a college degree, also referred to as "working class" voters in many sources, continue to be a large part of the Democratic coalition.
+Economic insecurity inclines many voters without college degrees to have left-leaning views on economic issues.
+However, many Democratic voters without college degrees differ from liberals in their more socially conservative views.
+Democratic voters without college degrees are more likely to belong to an ethnic minority.

+Since 1980, there has been a decline in support for the Democratic Party among white voters without college degrees.
+In the 2008 presidential election, Barack Obama carried 40% of white voters without college degrees to John McCain carrying 58%.
+In the 2012 presidential election, Obama carried 36% of white voters without college degrees to Mitt Romney carrying 61%.
+In the 2020 presidential election, Biden carried 32% of white voters without college degrees to Donald Trump carrying 67%.

 Organized labor

 Since the 1930s, a critical component of the Democratic Party coalition has been organized labor.
 Labor unions supply a great deal of the money, grassroots political organization, and voting base of support for the party.
 Union membership in the United States has declined from an all-time high in 1954 of 35% to a low of 11% in 2015.
 After the 1968 Democratic National Convention, the McGovern–Fraser Commission set up the modern system of primaries.
 It also removed organized labor from its structural position of power in the Democratic Party and opened it up democratically to the voters.

-Working class people

-The American working class remains a stronghold of the Democratic Party and continues to be an essential part of the Democratic base.
-Economic insecurity makes the majority of working-class people left-of-center on economic issues.
-However, many working class Democrats differ from liberals in their more socially conservative views.
-Working class Democrats tend to be more religious and more likely to belong to an ethnic minority.
-The continued importance of the working class manifests itself in exit polls, which show that the majority of those with working class incomes and education vote for the Democratic Party.

-Since 1980, there has been a decline in support for the Democratic Party among white working class voters.
-In the 2008 presidential election, Barack Obama carried 40% of white voters without college degrees to John McCain carrying 58%.
-In the 2012 presidential election, Obama carried 36% of white working class voters to Mitt Romney carrying 61%.